-- our expectation that the unrecognized compensation expense related to unvested RSUs and PSUs will be recognized over a weighted average remaining contractual term of one year; - our intention to vigorously defend ourselves in the lawsuits to which we are subject; - the possibility that an unfavorable outcome of litigation or prolonged litigation could harm our business; - the results reported in our condensed consolidated financial statements may not be indicative of our future performance; - our belief that our future ability to fund our operating needs will depend on our future ability to generate positive cash flow from operations and obtain financing on acceptable terms; our belief we will meet known or reasonably likely future cash requirements through the combination of cash flows from operating activities, available cash balances, and available borrowings through our existing \$75 million credit facility; - our expectation that our overall cost of debt funding may increase and decrease the overall debt capacity and commercial credit available to us; - our future capital requirements' dependency on many factors, including net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the capital needed to operate as an independent publicly traded company, and any acquisitions or strategic investments that we may determine to make; - the possibility that our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained if sufficient funds are not available or are not available on acceptable terms; - our expectation to continue to utilize our cash flows to invest in our business, including research and development for new product initiatives; hire additional employees; fund growth strategies, including any potential acquisitions; repay any indebtedness we may incur over time; and to repurchase our common stock if we have authorization to do so; - the possibility that increased demand for sourced products in various industries could cause further delays at various U.S. ports, which could delay the timing of receipts of our products; and, - our expectation that we will receive tax and other incentives from federal, state, and local governmental authorities.
+- our expectation that the unrecognized compensation expense related to unvested restricted stock units, or RSUs, and performance-based restricted stock units, or PSUs, will be recognized over a weighted average remaining contractual term of one year; - our intention to vigorously defend ourselves in the lawsuits to which we are subject; - the possibility that an unfavorable outcome of litigation or prolonged litigation could harm our business; - the results reported in our condensed consolidated financial statements may not be indicative of our future performance; - our belief that our future ability to fund our operating needs will depend on our future ability to generate positive cash flow from operations and obtain financing on acceptable terms; our belief that we will meet known or reasonably likely future cash requirements through the combination of cash flow from operating activities, available cash balances, and available borrowings through our existing \$75 million credit facility; - our expectation that our overall cost of debt funding may increase and decrease the overall debt capacity and commercial credit available to us; - our future capital requirements' dependency requirements depend on many factors, including net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the capital needed to operate as an independent publicly traded company, and any acquisitions or strategic investments that we may determine to make; - the possibility that our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained if sufficient funds are not available or are not available on acceptable terms; - our expectation to continue to utilize our cash flows to invest in our business, including research and development for new product initiatives; hire additional employees; fund growth strategies, including any potential acquisitions; repay any indebtedness we may incur over time; and to repurchase common stock if we have authorization to do so; and - the possibility that increased demand for sourced products in various industries and other transportation disturbances could cause further delays at various U.S. ports, which could delay the timing of receipts receipt of our products; and, - our expectation that we will receive tax and other incentives from federal, state, and local governmental authorities. products.